RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Without the wall of fear keeping her emotions from spilling forth, tears and apologies flowed in equal measure.

-Brun picked her up, carrying her like a delicate princess.
+Brun picked her up, carrying her like a delicate gift.
 She normally felt so safe in their arms, but right now she just felt broken.
 Like a clockwork machine with too many faults, she might be fine for a while, but eventually all her problems would overlap and she'd fall apart like this again.
 Even with weeks of safety and reassurance, all it took was a moment of sleep addled confusion for her to lose herself to panic.

 Brun was murmuring kind words into her hair and stroking her.
 Once again she had been saved by her friends.